AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 > For this it only needs it's own events as those represent it's state changes.
 >
-> To make an Aggregate react on events from other Aggregate instances, [Sagas](../complex-business-transactions/complex-business-transactions.md) or [Eveht Handling Components](../event-handling/event-handling.md) should be leveraged.
+> To make an Aggregate react on events from other Aggregate instances, [Sagas](../complex-business-transactions/complex-business-transactions.md) or [Event Handling Components](../event-handling/event-handling.md) should be leveraged.

 ## Aggregate Lifecycle Operations